Just What Is Savory?

 The Two Plants We Call Savory

 The first, and most popular is an annual plant called Summer Savory-Saturneja hortensis.
 To understand Binomial Nomenclature, what we also call Botanical Latin read this piece.
-Botanical Latin-A Little Help.
+Latin for Gardeners.

-It is small, with narrow green/bronze leaves and the scent and flavor should be a little piney and with a little sweetness.
+Summer Savory is small, with narrow green/bronze leaves and the scent and flavor should be a little piney and with a bit of sweetness.
 It is the sweetness and delicacy which makes it the more popular of the two.
-It grows less than two feet tall and makes a fine container plant and can be grown on your patio or balcony or indoors on a sunny window sill.
+The plant grows less than two feet tall, and it makes a fine container plant and can be grown on your patio or balcony or indoors on a sunny window sill.

-Winter Savory-this one is Satureja-Montana.
-Winter Savory is a perennial and hardy as far north as zone 5.
-Here is how to find your USDA plant hardiness zone.
+How about Winter Savory; this one is called Satureja-Montana.
+Winter Savory is perennial and hardy as far north as Zone 5.
+If you would like to grow it, here is how to find your USDA plant hardiness zone.

-.
-You will find the flavor of the perennial plant to be similar.
-Here, however, is its limitation, it is a bit more bitter and the leaves themselves are slightly wider and tougher to eat.
+How about the taste?
+You will find the flavor of the perennial plant to be similar to that of the annual herb.
+Here, however, is its limitation; it is a bit more bitter and the leaves themselves are slightly wider and tougher in texture.

 Name | Summer Savory Satureja hortensis | Winter Savory Satureja montana |